tinnvec/aints/README.md

-AInts
+AInts (WIP)
 ===

-Screeps AI using Ant behavior as a model.
+Screeps AI using ants and other social colony insects as a model.

-Outline
+Searching
+===

+  1. Deposit pheromone if last move was successful
+  2. Move to nearby tile with least deposit pheromone and most search pheromone

+Ideas Sketches
 ===

 - Spawn